TKRoth/ABasic/README.md

 ### HOME
 Set the text cursor at left top of the screen.

+### INC variable
+Increase the value of the given variable.
+The variable type must be a numeric.

 ### INK color,palette
 Set the color to a palette color from 0 to 63.

+### KILL file/directory
+Kill a file or a directory.
+The parameter must be a string.

 ### LINE x,y
 Draw a line to x,y.

 ### LOCATE X,Y{,CURSOR}
 Set the text cursor to the x/y-position.
 The left top position start with 1,1.
 Optional you can control the cursor.
 Values unequal zero activated the cursor.
 Zero deactivated the cursor.

+### MKDIR / MD directory
+Create a new directory.
+The directory must be a string.

 ### MODE mode
 Set the screen mode.
 To show the differnt modes view (https://github.com/AgonConsole8/agon-docs/blob/main/docs/vdp/Screen-Modes.md).